bormaxi8080/osint-timeline/DRAFT.md

 The melancholy of an ungrown apple.

+Unborn children are Adam's apples.
+And dead children have the status of supernovas.

 ----

 ```OSINT Repos List```, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2700: https://github.com/bormaxi8080/osint-repos-list